Position

 Qualifications

-• High school diploma or equivalent required; additional technical training or certification in milling or related fields is a plus.
+• High school diploma or equivalent required; technical training in milling or related fields is a plus.

 Is becoming a Feed Mill Operator a good career path?